rgrempel/elm-web-api/README.md

 -}
 apply : JE.Value -> List JE.Value -> Function -> Task Error JD.Value

+{-| Use a function as a constructor, via `new`, with the supplied parameters. -}
+construct : List JE.Value -> Function -> Task Error JD.Value

 {- ---------------------------------
    Providing functions to Javascript
    --------------------------------- -}